 - Application essay is to include your professional goals and to be uploaded in the Supplemental Items section.

 - Two letters of recommendation are required and must be completed in the Recommendation Request section.
 Each recommender will receive an email with a link to complete a rating form and upload a letter.

 - Official college transcripts of all college and university credits must be emailed from the institution to email@example.com or mailed directly to:

 Mayo Clinic School of Health Sciences

 Jacksonville, FL 32224

-- Acceptance.
-Appointment letters are mailed by April 15.
-If you receive an appointment letter, your reply is expected within 10 days.
-Your appointment to the program is dependent upon successful completion of the other admissions requirements, including a background check and drug screen.
+Acceptance letters are mailed by April 15.
+If you receive an acceptance letter, your reply is expected within 10 days.
+Your acceptance to the program is dependent upon successful completion of the other admissions requirements, including a background check and drug screen.

 The internship allows graduate students in genetic counseling an opportunity to gain important clinical experience.
 Students are exposed to a variety of counseling experiences and are able to attend case conferences, journal club, Medical Grand Rounds and other teaching opportunities available during the rotation.
 Students also are able to pursue or initiate research interests in genetic counseling.